Spellfury

 Spellfury is an action comedy web series.
-It is a "a comically low-budget fantasy series that gently mocks The Lord of the Rings genre with exploding monsters and bad wigs".
+It is a "comically low-budget fantasy series that gently mocks The Lord of the Rings genre with exploding monsters and bad wigs".
 Spellfury is a comedic fantasy adventure web series written and directed by Travis Gordon and stars Julie O'Halloran as Druinia.
 Each webisode of Spellfury comes out roughly every two months.

 Synopsis

 Season one of the webseries Spellfury focuses on the adventures of an elf named Druinia and a magic sword.
 Druinia is being hunted by an evil sorcerer named Kruskull who claims the sword is his.
 Druinia is on a quest to avenge her father's death.